rishadsanian/rishadsanian/README.md

 # Hello, I'm Rishad Alam! 👋

 Welcome to my GitHub profile!
-I am a generalist with a passion for learning, creating, and reflecting.
+I am a full stack developer with a passion for learning, creating, and reflecting.

 ## Tools